lis0x90/tslat/README.md

   -input string
         Input file path.
 Stdin will be used if its option is ommited -threshold int
-        Filter lines with timestamp delta bigger than specified threshold
+        Filter out lines with timestamp delta lesser than specified threshold
 ```

 Note!
-All time delta, if not defined others, is measured in microseconds.
+All time deltas, if not stated others, is treated as microseconds.